 Subscribe to our Intranet Governance Series

 Since intranet governance best practices are so important, we’ve decided to dig deeper into the topic, interview many of our customers and intranet practitioners, and develop a more formalized point-of-view.
-In the coming weeks, we’ll publish our findings in a series of blog posts titled the Intranet Governance Series.
-Topics we plan to cover include: avoiding the common pitfalls of poor governance, what your governance committee should look like, how to involve executives in the process, and much more.
-So stay tuned and subscribe to our blog for future posts.
+Read through our governance blog series and learn how to set up your governance committee successfully to avoid intranet failure: